Sometimes, there are opportunities to support specific research groups and their work directly.

 The Aquatic Research Collective—or ARC—is affiliated with the Center for Watershed Sciences at University of California, Davis.
 ARC is composed of scientists and students interested in the ecology of estuaries, bays, rivers, and wetlands, especially in central California.

-To learn more about our research, please check out our website (https://sites.google.com/ucdavis.edu/aquaticresearchcollective/home), or contact Dr. John Durand (jrdurand@ucdavis.edu).
+To learn more about our research, please check the website (https://sites.google.com/ucdavis.edu/aquaticresearchcollective/home), or contact Dr. John Durand (jrdurand@ucdavis.edu).

 Giving to the ARC Fund